MerlynJJ/Photonic-Dockerfile/README.md

 ## Use

-You may build a docker image with the command
+You may build a PDL docker image with the command

-    $ docker build -t pdlimage https://github.com/wlmb/PDL-Dockerfile.git
+    $ docker build -t photonicmage https://github.com/merlynjj/Photonic-Dockerfile.git

 (replace pdlimage for whatever name you choose for your image).